IsratTasnimEsha/Restaurant-Food-Management-And-Delivery-App/README.md

 #### Account Management

-- Register as a seller using a verified phone number and essential details.
+- Sign up as a seller using a verified phone number with OTP verification.
-- Access the seller dashboard to effectively manage your account.
+- Access the seller dashboard after sign-in to manage your account.
+- Edit profile details and reset password when needed.

 #### Food Item Management